electron/osx-sign/MIGRATION.md

 # Migration from `electron-osx-sign` to `@electron/osx-sign`

-We strongly reccomend migrating more carefully and utilizing either the new defaults or the new API surface as it results in a more secure and safe application.
+We strongly recommend starting with the new defaults and migrating to the new API surface carefully.
+Doing so will result in a more secure and safe application.

-## Direct Migration
+## Direct migration

+However, if you wish to emulate the exact behaviour from `electron-osx-sign`, you can use the following setup to directly migrate your old preferences.
-This migration pattern should result in identical behavior between the two modules.
-As mentioned above this isn't ideal but will maintain behavior.
+This pattern should result in identical behavior between the two modules.

 ```js
 const oldOptions = {